dpersing/netlify-site/pages/home.md

 I’m an accessibility specialist and mentor based in Seattle, WA, USA.
 I approach accessibility holistically, practically, and strategically.

 I’ve worked in agencies, product companies, non-profits, ecommerce, higher education, and social services.
-I love mentoring and working with teams to help build their skills around the intersection of accessibility with UX, content, change management, operations, training, community, and knowledge management.
+I love mentoring and working with teams to help build their skills around the intersection of accessibility with research, change management, operations, and knowledge management.